 CRAB, calcemia, renal insufficiency, anemia, or bone disease; CyBorD, cyclophosphamide, bortezomib, and dexamethasone; MRI, magnetic resonance imaging; NT-ProBNP, N-terminal probrain natriuretic peptide; TTR, transthyretin.

 Amyloidosis is a heterogeneous group of diseases characterized by tissue infiltration with misfolded protein precursors as amyloid material.
 For nearly 100 years, amyloid has been defined by its staining properties.
 Divry and Florkin first used Congo red to detect amyloid in the brain of patients with Alzheimer disease.1 Amyloid deposits are always extracellular and, under the light microscope, appear amorphous and pink when seen after standard hematoxylin-and-eosin staining.
 All amyloid deposits bind Congo red dye and demonstrate green birefringence under polarized light,2 and this test remains the standard diagnostic procedure required to confirm a diagnosis of amyloidosis.
 Under the electron microscope, amyloid consists of rigid, linear, nonbranching fibrils of 9.5 nm diameter.3 Historically, amyloid was defined based on whether there was a family history (inherited), whether it was the result of a chronic inflammatory condition (secondary), or whether it was idiopathic (primary).
-Today, amyloidosis is classified based on the protein subunit composition of the deposits. ...
+Today, amyloidosis is classified based on the protein subunit composition of ...